gwenlee/API/README.md

 # RestAPI
-RestAPI practices in Python
+RestAPI practices in Python by using Flask

-1. app.py - First RestAPI for practice, basic requests such as GET, POST
+1. app.py - First RestAPI for practice, basic requests such as GET, POST, DELETE